 What is this?
 This is me, a warped... chiseled-away version that I produce.
 I post games, gifs, thoughts, rants and boobs that interest me.
-Same as any other blog on this site, just have to hope I have the balance and tone just right to get people in.
+Same as any other blog on this site.

 Shado-Pan Garrison, somewhat forgotten by those in the Jade Forest and even areas of the Valley.
 Stories of mantid and mogu slaughter travelling through whisper after whisper until they formed into tales of highly-trained warriors fighting for freedoms and balance.
 There is truth in that, of course, but there is only so much that a resident of Honeydew Village can take and explicit information of what the Shado-Pan actually do in their stead rests firmly beyond that limit.
 Though the soldiers were stretched thin by new foes brought forth by the invasion there was still some rotation of front-line fighters.
 And it was during some relative respite that two things of interest arrived.

 The pomfruit were bad news.
 To them unfathomably sweet and with an initial bite that cascaded back out and over the lips, causing a sticky area of fur on the chin or even chest - depending on the level of manners and time since they had last been eaten.
 Handed out one a piece without another word, without a single answer to the questions the succulent fruit raised.
 Pomfruit from the Vale of Eternal Blossoms?
 Does this mean the attacks on the Spine have become more manageable?
 This some kind of last meal before they send us against the mantid to die?
 They were handed out and the Shado-Pan soldiers sensed that they were simply meant to be grateful.
 A gift, they were told once they were being turned over suspiciously in deft hands, from all the people of Pandaria for their ceaseless sacrifice.